top of page

 © 2024 by J.W.
 Arthur.
 All rights reserved.

-Though this poem touches on a very sensitive subject, it is meant only as a ‘looking-in view’ of someone's struggle with life.
+Though this poem touches on a very sensitive subject, it is meant only as a looking-in view of someone's struggle.
 Know this: the easy way out may be a quick solution, but it's a lifetime of sorrow for those who love you.
-I'm no stranger to this problem—I’ve lost friends myself.
+I’ve lost friends myself.
 I miss them so very dearly, even all these years later.
 I often wonder how our lives would have unfolded as we aged.
-The feeling of “what could have been” never goes away.
+The feeling of what could have been never fades, it stays with you.
+Society's pressures should make you stronger.
 Be a fighter—for yourself and your loved ones.
-Society's pressures should make you stronger, not weaker.
 Believe in yourself and find peace in your strengths.
+Your life matters.
 You can do this.

 — J.W.
 Arthur